TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

    ];

-This file comprises several sections.
-In the section ``ctrl``, basic characteristics are how the table name or the statement which table column the label is supposed to be taken for the entries.
-In the section ``columns`` is described for each table column how this in that is supposed to be shown in the Backend.
-The section ``types`` defines, in which sequence the table columns are indicated, and like this where appropriate arranged.
+This file comprises several sections:

+* In the section ``ctrl``, we can set some basic characteristics, like the title or which table column is to be used as label.
+* The section ``columns`` defines how each table field is diplayed and how it behaves in the backend.
+* The section ``types`` defines in which sequence the table columns are displayed.

 .. tip::